 Upon notification from the EFSP National Board that an EFSP Phase will be released, the Local Board will update this website and provide application instructions.
 EFSP Funds are a Federal Grant, and funding may not always be provided exactly per program period calendar.
 Funds are provided in two payments, the second payment may come after the close of the spending cycle, and costs can only be reimbursed for expenditures made during the specified spending cycle.

-Brown County has been awarded $89,608 for Phase 37 and $127,755 for Phase Cares in federal funds made available through the Department of Homeland Security (DHS)/Federal Emergency Management Agency (FEMA) under the Emergency Food and Shelter National Board Program to supplement emergency food and shelter programs in the county.
+Brown County has been awarded $103,343 for Phase 38 in federal funds made available through the Department of Homeland Security (DHS)/Federal Emergency Management Agency (FEMA) under the Emergency Food and Shelter National Board Program to supplement emergency food and shelter programs in the county.
 This award is based upon the total number of unemployed as compared to the total number of unemployed in all qualifying jurisdictions.
-Phase Cares was provided through the CARES Act to help Brown County combat the effects of COVID-19.

-To be eligible for EFSP Phase 37 and Phase CARES funding, organizations must:
+To be eligible for EFSP Phase 38 funding, organizations must:

-- Grantees must complete all reports and correspondence in a timely manner.
+7) Grantees must complete all reports and correspondence in a timely manner.
 Prior EFSP grantees must be current with all reports due to the EFSP National Board to apply for the new phase funding.
-Previous performance as well as the success of particular programs may also be taken into consideration
+Previous performance, as well as the success of particular programs, may also be taken into consideration